Ircama/osm-carto-tutorials/README.md

     gem install jekyll bundler
     ```

 - Update the bundler version in Gemfile.lock.
-(Gemfile.lock is removed, so that Bundler will fetch all remote sources, resolve dependencies and install all needed gems.)
+(Gemfile.lock is removed, so that Bundler will fetch all remote sources, resolve dependencies and install all needed gems.
+In general, this also fixes Dependabot security updates on vulnerabilities.)

     ```shell
     cd ~/Documents/GitHub/osm-carto-tutorials